brightbytes/sql-cms/README.md

 - **Run**: A record of the postgres-schema_name (useful for debugging/examining data), current status, and execution_plan of a given Run of a Workflow.
 When a User creates a Run for a WorkflowConfiguration, the system serializes the WorkflowConfiguration, its Workflow, and **all** objects that depend upon the Workflow into the `Run#execution_plan` field, and execution of the Run proceeds using that Execution Plan.
 This allows a Workflow to be changed at any time without affecting any current Runs, and also preserves a record of the SQL that produced the Run results.

 - **SqlSnippet**: A SQL Snippet is a fragment of SQL that may be reused in multiple Transforms by referencing its slug surrounded a colon on either side, e.g. `:slug_here:`.
 The system will interpolate the Snippet into the Transform SQL when generating an ExecutionPlan.
 Snippets may themselves contain parameter refernces, which will be resolved as described above *after* Snippet interpolation.

+## Use cases

+I have used this application in two major efforts at BrightBytes:

+1) Defining the T portion of an ETL of monthly, per-customer data updates.
+The Workflow loads the Extract from S3, Transforms it into a format amenable for loading into a Data Warehouse whose schema I designed in the process of writing the Workflow Transforms, and exports the results to S3.

+2) Defining one Workflow for loading from S3 and another directly-dependent (through schema-referencing) Workflow for normalizing, cleaning, scaling, (primitively-)imputing, and storing a ML feature repository; additional Workflows export to S3 row & column subsets of the repository as Training/Test/Validation data sets for my deep-learning models to chew on.

 ## Run Management